Change-in-velocity detection for multidimensional data: Results

 The right panel of Figure~\ref{fig:CSA-CDF-base-simulation} illustrates the empirical cumulative distribution (ECDF) of the \textit{maximum sustained segment speeds} after running the BCP and the two versions of CPLASS.
 Here we present the ECDF of the maximum segment speeds where the associated durations are at least $0.6$s, since very short durations make it difficult to detect changepoints.
-We observed that CPLASS, with or without the speed penalty, more accurately matches the CDF of the true maximum speed than the results produced by BCP.
+We observed that CPLASS, with or without the speed penalty, more accurately matches the CDF of the true maximum speed than the results produced by BCP. {It is not immediately obvious from the ECDF or CSA that adding a speed penalty makes a difference, since both versions of the method approximate the true function equally well at the global level.
+However, differences become apparent in specific trajectories, such as those shown in Panels (C) and (D).
+In these cases, CPLASS with the speed penalty adjusts the estimated speed of short, fast segments from approximately $4\,\mu\mathrm{m}/\mathrm{s}$ to $1\,\mu\mathrm{m}/\mathrm{s}$ by slightly widening the estimated segment.
+Given that the speed limit $s_{\text{cap}} = 2\,\mu\mathrm{m}/\mathrm{s}$ is used here, we can see how the speed penalty softly regularizes the segment speed toward values below this threshold. }